 - Self-exams, such as checking for diabetic ulcers

-- Vaccinations, including the flu and pneumonia
+- Vaccinations, including the influenza and pneumonia

 Additionally, the home-based program can screen for and alleviate some caregiver burdens, such as stress related to scheduling planned and acute visits.